-Basic requirements: At least 6 Grade 12 U/M courses, including the required courses for the program to which you have applied.
+- Ontario High School Diploma with a minimum of 6 Grade 12 U/M courses, including the required courses for the program to which you have applied.
 EAE4U will be treated as equivalent to ENG4U.

-Your admission average consists of the grades from your top 6 Grade 12 U/M courses, including all required courses for the program you've applied to.
+- Your admission average consists of the grades from your top 6 Grade 12 U/M courses, including all required courses for the program you've applied to.

-If your first language is not English, and you have not studied full-time in an English-language school system for the 4 years immediately before beginning your studies at Waterloo, you will be required to meet our English-language requirements.
+- If your first language is not English, and you have not studied full-time in an English-language school system for the 4 years immediately before beginning your studies at Waterloo, you will be required to meet our English-language requirements.

 Failed and Repeated Courses

 - For the School of Architecture, invitations for interviews may be based on final Grade 11 marks.
 See the Architecture website for further details about the application process.

 - Accounting and Financial Management and Sustainability and Financial Management: We review 3U/M grades, in combination with 4U/M grades and the School of Accounting and Finance Admission Assessment, for early offers to the program.

 - In order to be considered for admission we require an Admission Information Form (AIF) for Computing and Financial Management, Engineering (including Software Engineering) and all Mathematics programs.
 We recommend an AIF for all other programs.